What you need:

 1. Place Infusible Ink Transfer Sheet onto StandardGrip Mat, liner side down.

 2. In the software, select and size your design to fit on apparel blank.
 Be sure to Mirror your design if using Design Space.
-In the Cricut Joy app, Mirror is enable automatically when you select a heat-transfer material.
+In the Cricut Joy app, Mirror is enabled automatically when you select a heat-transfer material.

 3. Select Infusible Ink Transfer Sheet from the list of materials.
 If using a Cricut Explore machine, turn Smart Set Dial to Custom first.

 4. Load mat and blade into machine, then press Go.

 Step 2: Weed